MEHColeman/log_check/NOTES.md

 it's own log file, so I decided not to.
 Instead, brief error messages are sent to STDERR.
 Using STDERR nearly gave me an aneurysm.
 Ask me why.

-Could extract specs common between `output_total_views` and `output_unique_views' into a shared example group, for extra robustness.

 The code analysis metrics look good.
 Ruby critic complains that parser.rb is not covered well, but I think this is beacause it is checked via a system call.
 There are tests that cover parser.rb's code.
 I'm not sure how to fix that nicely.